SupunBHerath/SimpleApplication/QR_CODE_GENERATOR/GUILDE.md

 This application is provided under the MIT License.

 ## Contact
-For any issues or questions, please contact [your email address or contact info].
+For any issues or questions, please contact supunbherath@gmail.com.